hasura/graphql-engine/docs/graphql/manual/migrations/existing-database.rst

   .. code-block:: bash

+     # create migration files
-     hasura migrate create "init" --sql-file "public-schema.sql" --metadata-from-server
+     hasura migrate create "init" --sql-from-file "public-schema.sql" --metadata-from-server

+     # note down the version
+     # mark the migration as applied on this server, but don't execute
+     hasura migrate apply --version "<version>" --skip-execution

   This command will create a new "migration" under the ``migrations`` directory with the file name as ``<timestamp(version)>_init.up.yaml``.
 This file will contain the required information to reproduce the current state of the server including the Postgres schema and Hasura metadata.
-The command will also mark this migration as "applied" on the server.
+The apply command will mark this migration as "applied" on the server.
 If you'd like to read more about the format of migration files, checkout the reference doc at :ref:`migration_file_reference`.

 .. note::

-  Migration version cannot be "0". i.e. the files cannot be of the form ``0_<something>.up.sql``
+  Migration version cannot be "0". i.e. the files cannot be of the form ``0_<something>.up.yaml``

 Step 4: Use the console from the CLI
 ------------------------------------